Snapstromegon/hoeser.dev/src/blog/2022-12-21-build-websites.md

 - PingTools
 - Corona Warn App

 What makes these different from other services?
-They often come preinstalled on my devices and I can't easily remove them and I still want to use the services (opposing to something like Facebook, which Samsung forced upon me and which I immediatly disabled) or it needs some level of hardware access the web just can't (and shouldn't) offer like with the CWA or PingTools.
+They often come preinstalled on my devices and I can't easily remove them and I still want to use the services (opposing to something like Facebook, which Samsung forced upon me and which I immediately disabled) or it needs some level of hardware access the web just can't (and shouldn't) offer like with the CWA or PingTools.

 But while I use these services as native apps, there are also services out there that offer native apps and I still prefer the web version over the app on a daily basis.
 Among these are: